cBarner/git-fun/README.md

 rmdir	Delete an existing directory provided it is empty. tail	Prints last few lines in a file. touch	Update access and modification time of a file.

+git add REABME.md   	//initializes the changes git commit -m “message of what was changed”   //msg of what was changed

+git log 	 // shows all changes

+(copy the first 7 digits of commit number) git checkout (paste those digits)     // data is now recovered